Back

 #P = 3

 The element symbol, also known as the member symbol.
-Used to denote membership of an object in a set.
+Used to denote membership of an object (or objects) in a set.

 Example: 2 ∈ P